Computing the Density of the Positivity Set for Linear Recurrence Sequences: Sequences and Densities

 Note that our definition of descriptions of algebraic numbers is a simple formula in Tarski's logic.
 Other formulas that we will construct will be equally simple in the following sense: they will belong to the existential fragment, \ie formulas of the type

 where $\Phi$ is quantifier-free.
-The complexity of this fragment is relatively low: \begin{theorem}[{\cite[Theorem 3.3]{Canny_1988} and \cite[Theorem 1.1]{renegar1992computational}, respectively}] The existential theory of reals is decidable in \pspace.
-When the number of variables is fixed, the complexity drops to \ptime\footnote{The \ptime upper bound holds for the full logic, when the number of variables is fixed.}. \end{theorem} The theorems above expect the polynomials in the input to be written as a sequence of coefficients, each encoded in binary.
+The complexity of this fragment is relatively low: \begin{thm}[{\cite[Theorem 3.3]{Canny_1988} and \cite[Theorem 1.1]{renegar1992computational}, respectively}] The existential theory of reals is decidable in \pspace.
+When the number of variables is fixed, the complexity drops to \ptime\footnote{The \ptime upper bound holds for the full logic, when the number of variables is fixed, not only the existential fragment.}. \end{thm} The theorems above expect the polynomials in the input to be written as a sequence of coefficients, each encoded in binary.
 Hence the exponents are assumed to be encoded in unary.